Gravastars on the brane with a timelike extra dimension: Introduction

-Against this broader backdrop, Mazur and Mottola (MM) proposed in 2001 a novel alternative to classical black holes, known as the gravitational vacuum condensate star, or gravastar~\cite{Mazur1}, which was further elaborated in 2004~\cite{Mazur2}.
-Related ideas were independently explored by Chapline and collaborators~\cite{Chapline1,Laughlin,Chapline2}, who argued that quantum effects could render the black hole horizon a critical surface associated with a gravitational phase transition.
-In this picture, the interior of the object is described by an equation of state (EOS) of the form $p=-\rho$~\cite{Gliner}, corresponding to a vacuum energy that exerts a repulsive gravitational effect capable of counteracting collapse.

-Building on these ideas, MM suggested that quantum fluctuations become dominant near the would-be horizon, particularly in the temporal and radial components of the energy–momentum tensor.
-These fluctuations can grow sufficiently large to effectively produce an EOS $p=\rho$, which represents the stiffest causal equation of state allowed by relativity.
+Against this broader backdrop, a novel alternative to classical black holes was proposed in the form of the gravitational vacuum condensate star, or gravastar~\cite{Mazur1}, which was further developed in subsequent work~\cite{Mazur2}.
+In parallel, related ideas suggested that quantum gravitational effects could transform the classical black hole horizon into a critical surface associated with a gravitational phase transition.
+In this picture, the interior of the object is described by an equation of state (EoS) of the form $p=-\rho$~\cite{Gliner}, corresponding to a vacuum energy that exerts a repulsive gravitational effect capable of counteracting collapse.
+Building on these ideas, it was suggested that quantum fluctuations become dominant near the would-be horizon, particularly in the temporal and radial components of the energy–momentum tensor.
+These fluctuations can grow sufficiently large to effectively produce an EoS $p=\rho$, which represents the stiffest causal equation of state allowed by relativity.
 Such a state lies at the threshold of causality violation and naturally leads to the formation of a gravitational Bose–Einstein condensate (BEC) in the interior.
 The sharp horizon is then replaced by a thin shell composed of stiff matter, a concept first introduced by Zeldovich~\cite{Zeldo1,Zeldo2}.
 Outside this shell, the spacetime is assumed to be vacuum, with vanishing pressure and energy density.

-The gravastar model thus emerges as a non-singular endpoint of gravitational collapse, designed specifically to eliminate the central curvature singularity that plagues classical black hole solutions~\cite{Mazur1}.
-In the simplest Schwarzschild black hole scenario, the event horizon is a null hypersurface across which physical quantities remain finite, allowing infalling observers to cross it smoothly.
-However, whether such analytic continuation remains valid once quantum effects are properly taken into account remains an open question.
-Motivated by this uncertainty, MM replaced the classical event horizon with a thin shell separating distinct interior and exterior phases~\cite{Mazur2}.
+Early seminal works established primordial black holes (PBHs) as natural outcomes of scalar-field instabilities and first-order cosmological phase transitions, linking PBH formation to symmetry-breaking dynamics in the early universe \cite{Khlopov1985,Konoplich1999,Khlopov2000}.
+These studies demonstrated how bubble collisions, false-vacuum collapse, and density inhomogeneities can efficiently seed black holes across a wide mass spectrum.
+Subsequent reviews consolidated PBHs as probes of high-energy physics and cosmology beyond the Standard Model \cite{Khlopov2010}.
+More recently, regular black hole remnants with de Sitter cores and associated graviatoms were proposed as viable heavy dark matter candidates, sensitive to primordial inhomogeneities \cite{Dymnikova2015}.